aristocratos/btop4win/README.md

     * 3. Choose between Debug, Release and Release-LHM configurations.

-    * * (Release-LHM sets admin requirement on the binary, LHM_Enabled declaration and needs LibreHardwareMonitor dll's and .lib in "external" folder).
+    * * (Release-LHM sets admin requirement on the binary, LHM_Enabled declaration and needs LHM-CppExport dll's and .lib in "external" folder).

     * 4. Build solution.